$\delta$-$r$-Hyperideals and $\phi$-$\delta$-$r$-Hyperideals of Commutative Krasner Hyperrings: - -hyperideals

 \section{$\delta$-$r$-hyperideals}

 In this paper, $(\Re,+,\cdot)$ denotes commutative Krasner hyperring with nonzero identity. $r(\Re)$ means the set of all regular elements of $\Re.$

-Recall that an expansion of hyperideals, or simply hyperideal expansion, is a function $\delta$ that assigns to each hyperideal $N$ of a hyperring $\Re$ another hyperideal $\delta(N)$ of the same ring if the following requirements are met:
+Remember that an expansion of hyperideal, or simply hyperideal expansion, is a function $\delta$ that assigns each hyperideal $\mathcal{N}$ of a hyperring $\Re$ to another hyperideal $\delta(\mathcal{N})$ of the same hyperring if the following statements hold:

-\qquad(i) $N$ $\subseteq$ $\delta(N)$
+(i) $\mathcal{N}$ $\subseteq$ $\delta(\mathcal{N})$

-\qquad(ii) $P\subseteq Q$ implies $\delta(P)\subseteq\delta(Q)$ for $P,Q$ hyperideals of $\Re$ \cite{X14}.
+(ii) $\mathcal{P}\subseteq Q$ implies $\delta(\mathcal{P})\subseteq\delta(Q)$ for $\mathcal{P},Q$ hyperideals of $\Re$ \cite{X14}.